doitintl/aws-help/Is-CUR-enabled.md

 ![root-user](/images/cur-entries.png)
 <br/><br/>

 If you do not see any entries under "AWS Cost and Usage Reports", you do not have it configured currently.
-Refer this [page](Enabling-and-backfilling-CUR.md) on how to configure it.